htmgarcia/ES6/README.md

 ### output/ folder

 Here the javascript files compatible with all the browsers are stored.
-In this example, are the files inside src/ folder.
+In this example, the files inside src/ folder are converted and stored here.

 ### index.html